catta991/university-projects/Bachelor degree projects/stage_project/README.md

 # stage-project

-This project was realized during the bachelor degree stage (duration 3 months)
+This project was realized during the bachelor degree company internship (duration 3 months)

 The application is an exetension of CheckMk basic functionalities.